transcom/mymove-docs/docs/tools/feature-flags/how-to-use-feature-flags.md

 In addition, the API allows the caller to provide additional context that could be used for a specific feature flag.

-For feature flags that are not specific to a particular user, the `GetBooleanFlag` and `GetVariantFlag` APIs allow for full customization of the `EntityID` and `Context`.
+For feature flags that are not specific to a particular user, use the `GetBooleanFlag` and `GetVariantFlag` APIs for full customization of the `EntityID` and `Context`.

 ### MilMove Backend Feature Flag Swagger API